stokuj/storyweave/README.md

 # storyweave
-Educational project for AI-powered person relationship analysis for books and narratives.
+An educational project for AI-powered character relationship analysis in books and narratives.
 Extract entities, map connections, and explore the social graph of any story.

 ---